xrjvn/cp317a-group25-carrentalsystem/docs/sprint02.md

 - Account / Profile (UI-6) to store in mock DB (memory file store)

 **Why these stories:**
-These features complete the basic customer lifecycle for booking usage — users can now manage, see, modify, and cancel their own past bookings.
+These features complete the basic customer lifecycle for booking usage.
+Users can now manage, see, modify, and cancel their own past bookings.

 ---